MimIR 0.1

 if (auto sigma = def->isa<Sigma>()) {

-// sigma is of type Sigma* and is a mutable
+// sigma has type "Sigma*" and is mutable

 }